 - Director of non-profit organizations

 - Professional firms senior partner serving boards and their committees as clients

-In addition, the Task Force believes that candidates on the list should be practitioners of excellence in corporate governance.
+In addition, we believe that GBRW members should be practitioners of excellence in corporate governance.
 This suggests the following qualities:

 - Articulate communicator and good listener

 - High level of emotional Intelligence ability to understand the dynamics of the boardroom, how to deal with conflict when it arises